Billy Hanna: Death

-Hanna was shot dead after driving home to Lurgan from a function at the British Legion Club in Lurgan in the early hours of 27 July 1975.
+Hanna was shot dead after driving home to Lurgan from a function at the Royal British Legion Club in Lurgan in the early hours of 27 July 1975.
 According to Martin Dillon and Irish writer and journalist Hugh Jordan, two men approached him as he got out of his car.
 One of them was Robin Jackson.
 Hanna reportedly asked them, "What are you playing at?", and Jackson produced a pistol, placed it to his temple and shot him.
 He then fired a second shot into the back of Hanna's head as he lay on the ground.
+Anne Cadwallader, in her book Lethal Allies: British Collusion in Ireland, states that the pistol used was a Webley which was recovered in a hedge outside Portadown on 11 November 1976.
+The weapon had been used in other attacks.
 A neighbour who was also in the car was shot in the head and seriously injured.
 His wife, Ann, witnessed the killing; however, she was too distressed at the time to identify the killer.
-Dillon claims that prior to his death Hanna had been under surveillance by the RUC Special Branch.
+Dillon claims that, prior to his death, Hanna had been under surveillance by the RUC Special Branch.

 Joe Tiernan maintained that the man who shot and killed Hanna was Robin Jackson, who then assumed command of the Mid-Ulster UVF.
 Sean McPhilemy's The Committee: Political Assassination in Northern Ireland claims the Provisional IRA had initially been blamed for his killing.
 Hanna was allegedly shot after he had refused to participate in the UVF's planned Miami Showband attack, which Jackson had personally organised and would help to carry out on 31 July.
 Hanna's refusal stemmed from his purported remorse at the part he had played in the killing of "all those children in Dublin"; this was a reference to Hanna having instructed David Alexander Mulholland to park the first car bomb on Parnell Street, which killed two infant girls and eight other people when it detonated.
 By the time the Miami Showband ambush was in its planning stages, Hanna had already begun to distance himself from the UVF.